Diesel car boom in India puts automakers in a fix

-Even so, Maruti Suzuki and South Korea's Hyundai Motor Co (005380.KS), which together sell 70 percent of the passenger cars in Asia's No. 3 economy, are reluctant to invest to make more diesel cars, even if it means losing customers.
+Even so, Maruti Suzuki and South Korea's Hyundai Motor Co, which together sell 70 percent of the passenger cars in Asia's No.3 economy, are reluctant to invest to make more diesel cars, even if it means losing customers.

 "We are still contemplating," Arvind Saxena, director for sales and marketing at Hyundai's Indian unit.